Top 150 Frequently Asked Core Java Interview Question

 1) For Loops

-For loops are used in java for the purpose of executing statements repeatedly for a given number of times and when number of times to execute the statements is known to user or programmer.
+For loops are used in java for the purpose of executing statements repeatedly for a given number of times.

 2) While Loops